karthik/life-hacks/travel.md

 ### Apps

 * [TripIt Pro](https://www.tripit.com/pro) Sadly in 2022, there isn’t a good alternative to TripIt.
-The app feels abandoned but there is no other way to collate all travel plans in one place.
+The app feels abandoned but there is no better way to collate all travel plans in one place.
 I still use it, but have turned off all notifications as I find their travel updates very slow and useless (more on this below).
 * [Flighty](https://www.flightyapp.com/) has replaced the TripIt gate and schedule notifications completely.
 It’s expensive but the UI is amazing, notifications are blazing fast, and it has so much more information, like tracking the aircraft 25 hours before departure, on-time stats, and more.
 * [Seat Alerts](https://apps.apple.com/us/app/seat-alerts/id533533342) I’ve always been picky about seats, but more so since the pandemic started.
 For most aircraft bodies and airline-specific configurations, I know exactly where I want to sit.
 If you feel the same way and miss out on your ideal seats, $0.99 (per flight) on this app will get you an alert for all your preferred seats so you can grab them asap.